 Buy Money Orders – You can easily purchase money orders at Walmart, grocery stores, or gas stations with a debit card (VGC).
 They are usually between $0.50 and $1.00 per $1,000.

 Make the money order out to yourself or your spouse, and deposit into your bank account(s).
-Be careful on the volume you are doing, or it might look suspicious.
+Be careful on the volume you are doing, and build a good relationship with your bank, or this method might look suspicious.

 To recap, here is what I do: